lumapps/design-system/demo/angularjs/components/dialog/doc.md

 ### With scrollbar

-When a dialog require scrolling, the title stays at the top while the buttons stay at the bottom.
+When a dialog requires scrolling, the title stays at the top while the buttons stay at the bottom.

 <demo-block component="dialog" partial="scrollable" has-theme-switcher="false"></demo-block>